syncfusion-content/blazor-docs/blazor/dropdown-list/style.md

 ## Displaying dropdown List in Tab

-In tab view, a dropdownlist can be presented.
+Use the DropDownList component inside a tab view to allow users to select an option from a DropDownList within a tab.
 This may be accomplished by displaying the dropdown list within the SfTab.

-In the folllowing example, the SfTab component is used to display a tab view with three tab items.
+In the following example, the SfTab component is used to display a tab view with three tab items.
 Each tab item contains a DropDownList component with a different data source.
 When the user selects a different tab, the corresponding DropDownList is displayed.

 {% highlight cshtml %}